khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 ## Why does the Android Terminal Emulator request Internet and SD Card write permissions?

 By itself, the Android Terminal Emulator doesn't access the Internet or write to the SD Card.
-However, many users of Android Terminal Emulator want to run command line programs, such as "ssh" or "cp" that need to access the Internet and/or write to the sd card.
+However, many users of Android Terminal Emulator want to run command line programs, such as "telnet" or "cp" that need to access the Internet and/or write to the sd card.

 The way Linux (and therefore Android) works, a child process inherits the permissions of the parent.
 Android Terminal Emulator requests the Internet and SD Card write permissions so that the command-line programs that it runs can have access to the Internet and can write to the SD Card.